cocoabro/cocoabro.github.io/_posts/2017-08-16-Swift-Networking.markdown

             }
 ```

+Here's where we parse the data, our parsed data will be a dictionary of String : AnyObject, we use ! to forcibly unwrap the values (Since we know that there will be data). we then serialize the data with the JSONSerialization.(jsonObjects) and pass our data to it, and cast it to a Dictionary of String key and AnyObject values.

+We then use the Do { } catch { } to display an errors and show where the error occurred in our data.

 ``` swift
             /* GUARD: Did Flickr return an error (stat != ok)? */ guard let stat = parsedResult[Constants.FlickrResponseKeys.Status] as?
 String, stat == Constants.FlickrResponseValues.OKStatus else {